smartsdk/guided-tour/README.md

 adhere to the MD [linting rules](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md).
 Compliancy with such rules is checked through a Travis CI process.
 Once you make a pull request to the repository, you will be able to observe the results of the compliancy verification in your PR.
-Merge will be only possible if CI process is passed successfully.
+Merge will be only possible if the CI process passed successfully.

 You can check and build the docs by yourself on your machine using a [custom